-- 20.1 Either an IOF licensed electronic punching system or the traditional manual pin punch with control card may be used. - 20.2 If a non-electronic punching system is used, the control card must satisfy the following specifications: In PreO: - it must be made of resistant material, or be protected - each punch box must have a minimum side length of 13 mm - a duplicate must be marked automatically with the main card.

-In TempO:

-- a duplicate copy of the main card must be made. - 20.3 If a non-electronic punching system is used, competitors shall be issued with a double card.
-The complete card shall be handed to officials at the finish, the second part being returned, after the last start time, to the competitor for reference. - 20.4 If a non-electronic punching system is used, the whole card may be protected by reinforcing it or by putting it into a bag, but not by cutting-off parts of the control card.

-- 20.5 In a PreO competition, competitors record their choices at a punching station a short distance beyond each decision point.
+- 20.1 Either an IOF licensed electronic punching system or the traditional manual pin punch with control card may be used. - 20.2 If a non-electronic punching system is used, the control card must satisfy the following specifications: In PreO: - it must be made of resistant material, or be protected - each punch box must have a minimum side length of 13 mm - a duplicate must be marked automatically with the main card. - In TempO: - a duplicate copy of the main card must be made. - 20.3 If a non-electronic punching system is used, competitors shall be issued with a double card.
+The complete card shall be handed to officials at the finish, the second part being returned, after the last start time, to the competitor for reference. - 20.4 If a non-electronic punching system is used, the whole card may be protected by reinforcing it or by putting it into a bag, but not by cutting-off parts of the control card. - 20.5 In a PreO competition, competitors record their choices at a punching station a short distance beyond each decision point.
 If a non-electronic punching system is used, a single punch shall be provided.
 If electronic punching is used, a backup punch must be provided.
-In both cases a different pin pattern to those at adjacent controls must be used. - 20.6 Competitors shall record their choice at each control before moving on to the next control if controls are to be visited in a specific order.
+In both cases a different pin pattern to those at adjacent controls must be used.

+- 20.6 Competitors shall record their choice at each control before moving on to the next control if controls are to be visited in a specific order.
 With non-electronic punching the control card must be punched in the chosen box.
 With electronic punching, the choice is recorded in the chosen unit and the confirmation signal observed.
 If, after waiting, there is doubt that the punch has been recorded, the back-up pin punch should be used on blank boxes supplied with the map unit.
 See Appendix 4. - 20.7 Competitors are responsible for the correct recording of their choice, whether doing so themselves or through an intermediary. - 20.8 Any control with more than one, or no, selection recorded is deemed to be incorrect.
-Subject to confirmation by the Event Adviser. - 20.9 No change in recorded selection is permitted. - 20.10 Checks by the organiser to confirm that competitors are completing the controls in the correct order may be made either by scrutiny of control cards within the competition area or by interrogation of electronic units. - 20.11 Competitors who lose their control card or electronic recording device (e-card) shall be disqualified. - 20.12 The control cards must, as far as possible, be kept concealed during the competition so that competitors cannot see each other's answers. - WTOC 20.13 The control cards or e-cards shall be handed out before the team officials' meeting except that, if qualification and finals are organised on the same day, those for the finals shall be handed out at least one hour before the first start. - WTOC 20.14 If electronic punching is used, provision for competitors to punch in privacy shall be provided.
+Subject to confirmation by the Event Adviser. - 20.9 No change in recorded selection is permitted. - 20.10 The organiser shall confirm that competitors are completing the controls in the correct order by checking the control cards.
+If skipped controls are detected they are marked as invalid and cannot subsequently be punched to get points. - 20.11 Competitors who lose their control card or electronic recording device (e-card) shall be disqualified. - 20.12 The control cards must, as far as possible, be kept concealed during the competition so that competitors cannot see each other's answers. - WTOC 20.13 The control cards or e-cards shall be handed out before the team officials' meeting except that, if qualification and finals are organised on the same day, those for the finals shall be handed out at least one hour before the first start. - WTOC 20.14 If electronic punching is used, provision for competitors to punch in privacy shall be provided.